francolutzen/Lighting-Control-Lab/Experiments/003-Brazilian-Flag-Chase.md

-Experiment 003 — Brazilian Flag Color Chase
+# Experiment 003 — Brazilian Flag Color Chase

-✓ DMX192 Tested ☐ QLC+ Recreation ☐ MIDI Integration
+> ✓ DMX192 Tested ⬜ QLC+ Recreation ⬜ MIDI Integration

+---

-Objective
+# Objective

 Create a lighting effect inspired by the colors of the Brazilian flag to explore how national color identities can be translated into stage lighting.

-Rather than reproducing the flag literally, this experiment investigates how green, yellow and blue can become a dynamic visual language associated with Brazilian musical culture, particularly genres such as Funk Brasileiro, Samba, Pagode and Carnival-inspired performances.
+Rather than reproducing the flag literally, this experiment investigates how **green, yellow and blue** can become a dynamic visual language associated with Brazilian musical culture, particularly genres such as **Funk Brasileiro, Samba, Pagode** and Carnival-inspired performances.

-The experiment also explores the use of white flashes as visual separators between color transitions to improve clarity, increase contrast and modernize the overall appearance of the chase.
+The experiment also explores the use of **white flashes** as visual separators between color transitions to improve clarity, increase contrast and modernize the overall appearance of the chase.

+---

-Inspiration
+# Inspiration

 This experiment is inspired by the visual identity of the Brazilian flag and the energetic atmosphere commonly found in Brazilian music festivals, football celebrations and carnival performances.